Notary for Apostille & International Documents

 The Process for International Notary

-Notary means something different to every country in the world.
-In the United States, a notary identifies you and affirms your willingness in a transaction.
+Notary has different meanings in different countries.
+In the United States, a notary identifies and affirms your willingness in a transaction.
 In Mexico, a notary is a high-ranking attorney appointed exclusively by the governor.
-All the rules change when things go internationally.
-Thanks to something called the Hague Convention, many countries have found a cooperative means of recognizing local authorities or public servants through a process called Apostille.
+When things go international, rules change.
+Fortunately, the Hague Convention has provided a means for many countries to recognize local authorities or public servants through Apostille.

-*Before you start this process, seek full clarity of what your receiving agency needs from the receiving agency and their country’s guidelines.
-Notaries are unable to know what receiving agencies desire overseas and are unqualified to provide legal advice.
+Once we’re verified and your Apostille certificate is attached to the notarized document, you’re most likely ready to use your document internationally.
+However, before you begin this process, seek full clarity on what your receiving agency needs and their country’s guidelines.
+Notaries cannot know what receiving agencies desire overseas and are unqualified to provide legal advice.

 More Information on Apostille & Authentication

-Thanks to The Hague Convention, authentications and Apostille are recognized around the world by many participating countries.
-As can be imagined, every country handles document processing differently.
-The term ‘notary’ often has drastic differences from country to country, serving as different capacities and roles entirely.
-If your document is headed overseas, it is best to contact the foreign agency as to see what exactly they need.
-If your document requires authentication, apostille, or notary, review this ABCs of Apostille offered by the Hague conference.
+Thanks to The Hague Convention, authentications and Apostilles are recognized by many participating countries around the world.
+However, every country has its own document processing procedures and the term ‘notary’ often varies in meaning from country to country, serving different capacities and roles entirely.
+If your document is heading overseas, it’s best to contact the foreign agency to see exactly what they require.
+If your document requires authentication, Apostille, or notary, you can review the ABCs of Apostille offered by the Hague Conference.

-SD Signings handles the notarization for documents going over seas often.
+SD Signings often handles notarizations for documents going overseas.
 We deal with international contracts for businesses and foreign adoptions that often require authentications.
-If you find yourself needing our services, we are glad to help with the process.
-We cannot provide legal advice concerning the documents or their processing.
-We are not attorneys.
-We can help with the notarization and provide you with the steps for authentications in California.
+If you find yourself needing our services, we’re glad to help with the process.
+However, we cannot provide legal advice regarding the documents or their processing because we are not attorneys.
+We can assist with the notarization and provide you with the steps for authentications in California.